 To apply online, you will need to submit the following supporting documents:

 When this information is received the application will be assessed by the relevant academic staff.
 Further information or an interview may be required.
 The applicant will be contacted if this is the case.
 The outcome will be reported to the applicant as soon as is practicable.

-For instrumental and vocal composers, the Centre's ongoing association with the London Sinfonietta allows composers to have works performed by the ensemble at LSO St Luke's.
-Composers and creative practitioners working in electroacoustic and electronic music can work in the Centre's well-equipped studios, and regularly perform their work in the Centre's purpose built performance space, which is fully equipped with multimedia and network facilities.
+For instrumental and vocal composers, the Department has three ensembles in residence, EXAUDI vocal ensemble, Plus Minus and the City Pierrot Players, allowing composers to have works performed by these ensembles as well as visiting ensembles.
+Composers and creative practitioners working in electroacoustic and electronic music can work in the Department's well-equipped studios.
+They can also hear their work performed in our purpose built performance space, which is fully equipped with multimedia and network facilities.